 In December 2017, Congress passed the Tax Cuts and Jobs Act, which, among many other wide-ranging tax reforms, established a new program that promotes long-term investments in low-income areas, with the goal of stimulating development in these economically distressed communities.
-This program allows taxpayers to re-invest private capital gains and postpone or decrease federal capital gains taxes in low-income communities designated as “Qualified Opportunity Zones”.
-Our cross-disciplinary team of real estate, tax and corporate attorneys are well-positioned to help investors, developers and fund managers determine the right approach and how to qualify for the program’s incentives, all while complying with the program’s legal requirements.
+This program allows taxpayers to postpone and potentially decrease the tax on federal capital gains by re-investing the capital gains in low-income communities designated as “Qualified Opportunity Zones”.
+Our cross-disciplinary team of real estate, tax and corporate attorneys are well-positioned to help our clients determine the right approach and application, all while complying with the program’s legal requirements.

-Polsinelli’s experienced attorney team focuses on economic development initiatives and has studied the Opportunity Zones program from when it was signed into law.
-We use our experience with federal, state, and local development incentives, as well as tax credit programs, to assist clients in structuring deals with the most economically-favorable terms.
-Our team considers it an imperative to stay apprised of regulatory updates that may affect our clients’ investment goals, and we continue to monitor this Act closely as it evolves over time.
+Polsinelli’s experienced attorney team has studied the Opportunity Zones program from when it was signed into law, and is actively helping our clients navigate these new regulations.
+Working extensively with Economic Innovation Group (EIG), Polsinelli serves as a member on the EIG Opportunity Zone coalition.
+Our team considers it an imperative to stay apprised of regulatory updates that may affect our clients’ goals, and continue to lead on emerging deal structures.

+We are monitoring this Act closely as it evolves over time.
 A Qualified Opportunity Zones Map may be found here.